DKalachniuk/XcodeProjects/README.md

 **Remove from the list** - removes project from the list

 Also it is possible to drag projects around.
-Simple perform drag from the empty space of the project

 ![alt text](https://github.com/DKalachniuk/XcodeProjects/blob/master/blob/master/Images/example_drag_and_drop.png?raw=true)